 Contact magz.hall(at)canterbury.ac.uk https://twitter.com/#!/Radio_Mind

-‘Waves of Resistance’ was a radiophonic work commissioned for the Aerial Sparks trail exhibiting across the Island of Innis Orr for Galway City of Culture 2020 and was nominated for an Ivors Composer Award in Sound Art in 2021.
+‘Waves of Resistance’ was a radiophonic work commissioned for the Aerial Sparks trail exhibiting across the Island of Innis Orr for Galway City of Culture 2020 and was nominated for an Ivors Composer Award in Sound Art in 2021, I was delighted to win an Oram Award at the same time for my body of work to date.

 I set up Radio Arts an artist led group in 2002 to promote radio art and has curated works for exhibition, broadcast, and led workshops with the public in significant arts and cultural venues funded by ACE.
 Such as the Tate Britian, V and A, Manchester Science Museum, Jerwood Arts Space, Turner Contempory the Beaney Museum and at Festivals such as Supernormal, Whitstable Biennale, Duchamp Festival and Folkstone Triennial.